Evan Bradds

-Evan Christopher Bradds (born April 19, 1994) is an American basketball coach for the Duke Blue Devils.
-He played college basketball at Belmont University.
+Evan Christopher Bradds (born April 17, 1994) is an American basketball coach who is currently the head coach for the Belmont Bruins of the Missouri Valley Conference (MVC).
+He also played basketball at Belmont.

-Career

 Playing career

-Bradds, the grandson of former Ohio State All-American and NBA player Gary Bradds, grew up in Jamestown, Ohio and starred at Greeneview High School.
-He chose Belmont for college, and was a regular rotation player as a freshman, earning Ohio Valley Conference (OVC) Freshman of the Week honors on four occasions.
+Bradds grew up in Jamestown, Ohio and starred at Greeneview High School.
+He chose to play college basketball at Belmont University, and was a regular rotation player as a freshman, earning Ohio Valley Conference (OVC) Freshman of the Week honors on four occasions.
 As a sophomore, Bradds entered the starting lineup for the Bruins, averaging 14.2 points and 7.2 rebounds per game and leading the nation in field goal percentage (.688).
 As a junior, Bradds was named the OVC Player of the Year.
 Bradds was also recognized as a third-team Academic All-American in 2016.

 Coaching career

-Boston Celtics / Maine Red Claws

 On November 3, 2017, Bradds joined the coaching staff of the Maine Red Claws.

 In September 2021, Bradds was promoted to assistant coach/player enhancement staff after spending two seasons as video assistant with the Boston Celtics.

-Utah Jazz

 On July 14, 2022, Bradds was hired by Will Hardy, the new head coach of the Utah Jazz.
 Bradds became the assistant coach for player development.

-Duke

 On May 1, 2025, Bradds was hired as an assistant coach for the Duke Blue Devils men's basketball team.

+On March 19, 2026, Bradds was hired as the head coach for the Belmont Bruins men's basketball team.